fwmechanic/k_edit/README.md

 ## Toolchain notes

-Until 2012/06, I compiled K using the free "Microsoft Visual C++ Toolkit 2003" containing MSVC++ 7.1 32-bit command line build tools (since withdrawn, replaced by Visual Studio Express Edition).
-While I used these MS build tools, I used [WinDbg](http://en.wikipedia.org/wiki/WinDbg) to debug crashes.
+Until 2012/06, I compiled K using the free, copy and run (no installer needed) "Microsoft Visual C++ Toolkit 2003" containing MSVC++ 7.1 32-bit command line build tools (since withdrawn, replaced by Visual Studio Express Edition).
+During the time when I used these MS build tools, I used [WinDbg](http://en.wikipedia.org/wiki/WinDbg) to debug crashes.

 I have no fondness for massive IDE's (e.g. Visual Studio), nor for installers, so when I finally found [a reliable way to obtain MinGW](http://news.ycombinator.com/item?id=4112374) and didn't have to pay a significant code-size price for doing so (updt: K.exe's disk footprint has grown significantly since then, mostly at the hands of GCC, though adopting `std::string` and other STL bits has doubtless contributed greatly...), I was thrilled!
 Since then I have extensively modified the K code to take great